dataluscorp/browser/mobile/android/docs/geckoview/contributor/mc-quick-start.rst

    git cinnabar download

-``git-cinnabar``\ ’s creator, `glandium <https://glandium.org/>`_, has written a number of posts about setting up for Firefox Development with git.
+``git-cinnabar``\ ’s creator, `glandium <https://glandium.org/>`_, has written a number of posts about setting up for Datalus Development with git.
 This `post <https://glandium.org/blog/?page_id=3438>`_ is the one that has formed the basis for this walkthrough.